The Bankrate promise

-When you get into an accident with another driver, your car insurance policy can step in to help protect your finances from the fallout.
-However, insurance claims are settled differently depending on your state’s fault laws.
+If you are involved in an accident, your car insurance policy will help to protect you financially.
+However, how your claim is settled will depend on the state you live in and the fault laws that are in place.
 In a no-fault state, your personal injury protection (PIP) insurance covers your own medical bills, whereas in an at-fault state, the at-fault driver’s bodily injury liability coverage pays for the other driver’s hospital bills.
-Understanding how claims are settled in your state could help you feel more comfortable with the claims process if you are involved in an accident.
+It is important to understand how claims are settled in your state in order to be prepared in the event of an accident and help you feel more comfortable with the claims process if you are involved in one.

 Accidents in at-fault states

 If you cause a collision and use your insurance to pay for the damages, the property damage liability portion of your policy is designed to pay for the other driver’s vehicle damages and your bodily injury liability insurance is designed to pay for the other driver’s and passengers’ medical expenses if they are injured.
-These coverages will only pay up to the limits on your policy and any overage is your responsibility to pay out of pocket.
-Depending on the coverage you have, your insurance policy might also pay for the damages to your car and for your injuries and the injuries of your passengers.
+These coverage types will only pay up to the limits on your policy and any overage is your responsibility to pay out of pocket.
+Depending on if you have full coverage, your insurance policy might also pay for the damages to your car.
+If you have PIP or medical payments coverage, your policy can also help pay for your injuries and the injuries of your passengers, up to your policy limit.

 Accidents in no-fault states

 Contrary to the name, fault does still exist in no-fault states.
-No-fault insurance only refers to injuries that occur in crashes; drivers are still liable for the property damage they cause if they hit someone.
+No-fault insurance only refers to injuries that occur in accidents.
+Drivers are still liable for the property damage they cause if they hit someone.

-After an accident in a no-fault state, both drivers’ insurance companies will pay for their medical expenses using their PIP coverage, regardless of which driver caused the collision.
-However, the at-fault driver is typically required to compensate the other driver for their car repairs using property damage liability coverage.
+After an accident in a no-fault state, both drivers’ insurance companies will pay for their respective insured’s medical expenses using their PIP coverage, regardless of which driver caused the collision.
+However, the at-fault driver is responsible for compensating the other driver for their car repairs using property damage liability coverage.
 The 12 states that have no-fault insurance laws are:

 - New Jersey